-82. The second Tribunal in the resubmitted case of Amco v.
-Indonesia accepted that international law was only relevant if there was a lacuna in the law of the host State, or if the law of the host State was incompatible with international law, in which case the latter would prevail.
+law of the host State was incompatible with international law, in which case the latter would prevail.
 The Tribunal said:

 40. This Tribunal notes that Article 42(1) refers to the application of host-state law and international law.
 If there are no relevant host-state laws on a particular matter, a search must be made for the relevant international laws.
 And, where there are applicable host-state laws, they must be checked against international laws, which will prevail in case of conflict.
 Thus international law is fully applicable and to classify its role as "only" "supplemental and corrective" seems a distinction without a difference.
-In any event, the Tribunal believes that its task is to test every claim of law in this case first against Indonesian law, and then against international law.90
+In any event, the Tribunal believes that its task is to test every claim of law in this case first against Indonesian law, and then against international law.264

-83. The Tribunal proceeded to examine the substantive questions before it in accordance with this method 91
+234. The Tribunal proceeded to examine the substantive questions before it in accordance with this method.
+265

-84. In SPP v.
+235. In SPP v.
 Egypt, the Tribunal found that Egyptian and international law had to be applied.
 It held that if municipal law contained a lacuna or if international law was violated by the exclusive application of municipal law, the Tribunal was bound to apply international law directly.
 The Tribunal said:

-84. When municipal law contains a lacuna, or international law is violated by the exclusive application of municipal law, the Tribunal is bound in accordance with Article 42 of the Washington Convention to apply directly the relevant principles and rules of international law.92
+84. When municipal law contains a lacuna, or international law is violated by the exclusive application of municipal law, the Tribunal is bound in accordance with Article 42 of the Washington Convention to apply directly the relevant principles and rules of international law.266